atom-archive/xray/docs/architecture/002_shared_workspaces.md

 # Shared workspaces

-How should we structure network communication in relation to shared workpsaces.
+How should we structure network communication in relation to shared workspaces.

 I think we should consider Cap'N Proto RPC, which creates the abstraction of a remote object graph.
 You define "interfaces", which represent remote objects and methods that they handle.
 You can then create a representation of a remote object and call methods on it.
 It can return you additional remote objects that you can also call methods on, which can return more remote objects, and so on.